io-sgr/docker-java-oracle/server_jre/README.md

   * `jre_7`: based on `Oracle Java SE Runtime Environment 7 update 80 build 15`
   * `jdk_7`: based on `Oracle Java SE Development Kit 7 update 80 build 15`

-* Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files You can always apply tailing `_unlimited` to any of the tags above if you want a patched version, for example `server_jre_8_unlimited`.
+* Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files (for Java 1.8 update 152 and older) You can always apply tailing `_unlimited` to the tags older than Java 1.8 update 152 if you want a patched version, for example `server_jre_8_unlimited`.

 ### Installation